-ICTs can be instrumental in providing alternative ways of learning, the basic elements of School Education and developing life skills for increasing employment opportunities with the supporting softwares and multimedia.
+ICTs can be instrumental in providing alternative ways of learning, the basic elements of School Education and developing life skills for increasing employment opportunities with the supporting software and multimedia.
 The policy will urge the States to use Open and Distance education and e-learning tools for the physically challenged learners to provide a customized pace of learning.

-16.5 ICT for girl education While planning for ICTs in School Education, due attention will given for greater access and use of ICT facilities by given convenient time should be allocated for access and has to formalised under the existing NPEGEL / KGBV schemes facilitate inclusion of girls in ICT interventions and programmes schools.
-The schools will build a strategy to recruit more trained women teachers in schools to increase the pool educated / trained women from specific areas / social groups. rls. be to in CT- ICT centres will be directed to provide facilities for girls to a the services of the centre outside school hours. 'ail Note Responses Here umen it pls refer a attached r note
+16.5 ICT for girl education

+While planning for ICTs in School Education, due attention will be given for greater access and use of ICT facilities by girls.
+Convenient time should be allocated for access and has to be formalised under the existing NPEGEL / KGBV schemes to facilitate inclusion of girls in ICT interventions and programmes in schools.
+The schools will build a strategy to recruit more ICT-trained women teachers in schools to increase the pool of educated / trained women from specific areas / social groups.

+ICT centres will be directed to provide facilities for girls to avail the services of the centre outside school hours.